shalin2000/Payroll-Analysis/README.md

  This file contains all the functions that are implemented in order to match the output and analyze the datasets.
 Each function has their own description.

 # Output
- There are 4 png images that show what the output of the program should look like for their respective data
+ Inside output folder, there are 4 png images that show what the output of the program should look like for their respective data